SSoelvsten/bdd-benchmark/README.md

   - `fanin`: Order variables based on the fanin of the input gates.
 That is, the "most referenced" variables come first.

-  - `df_fanin`: Order variables based on the fanin of the input gates.
+  - `fanin_df`: Order variables based on the fanin of the input gates.
 That is, the "most referenced" variables come first.
 Ties are broken based on a `df` order.

-  - `df_level_fanin`: Order variables based on the fanin of the input gates.
+  - `fanin_df_level`: Order variables based on the fanin of the input gates.
     That is, the "most referenced" variables come first.
 Ties are broken based on a `df_level` order.